NVIDIA-Merlin/HierarchicalKV/README.md

 ## Tutorials & Demos

-Merlin-HKVS is positioned as a header-only library.
+Merlin-KV is positioned as a header-only library.
 The environment requirement is :

 - CUDA version >= 11.2
-- NVIDIA GPU with Compute capbility 7.2 7.5 8.0 8.6 or 8.7
+- NVIDIA GPU with Compute capbility 8.0 8.6 or 8.7

-See [tutorials](docs/api_docs/html/index.html) and [demo](cpp/tests/merlin_hashtable_test.cc.cu) for end-to-end examples of each subpackages.
+See [tutorials](docs/api_docs/html/index.html) and [demo(TBD)](cpp/tests/merlin_hashtable_test.cc.cu) for end-to-end examples of each subpackages.

 ## API docs